reini-1/arduino-mqtt-switch/README.md

 # RASS - reinis-arduino-smart-switch

-Arduino actor for impulse switches with webserver and mqtt
+Arduino actor for latching switches (Stromstoßschalter) with webserver and mqtt

 ## Code formating